KristofferHenriksson/include-what-you-use/docs/IWYUPragmas.md

     main.cc:
       #include <vector> // IWYU pragma: keep

-     /// IWYU pragma: keep
+     // IWYU pragma: keep
      class ForwardDeclaration;

 In this case, `std::vector` isn't used, so `<vector>` would normally be discarded, but the pragma instructs IWYU to leave it.
 Similarly the class ForwardDeclaration isn't used but is kept because of the pragma.
-Note the presence of three slashes on the forward declaration to mark this as a doxygen style comment. `//!
-IWYU pragma: keep` will also work.

 ### IWYU pragma: export ###